gaschwanden/BlockchainProductPassport/README.md

 ii.
 Description about action: Age Weight<br />
 iii.	attributeMax: 1 10   // age range is 1-20 Weight range is 10-20<br />
 iv.	attributeMin: 10 20<br />
+9. Merge Product<br />
+a.
+It is similar with splitting action, but also don’t input too many attributes, you can input more than one parent product name that the origin product will be marked as consumed.
+Because of Metamask, it will have some bugs, when you input to many attributes, keep it 2 or 3 is fine.
+And the example is following:<br />
+i.	parentProductAddress : // input your product which will be merged<br />
+ii.
+New productName: superProduct<br />
+iii.attributeNames: origin Age Weight //Show split by space<br />
+iv.	attributeValues: 1 8 10 // split by space<br />
+v.	longtitude : 10<br />
+vi.	latitude :110<br />
+vii.
+PRODUCT-FACORY: you can leave it with empty<br />
+There will be three  notifications, if you want to merge two products, one for creating new product, two for adding action for parent products.
+b.
+You can track this in the Track pages, input address and get the table, and also can get all the information.<br />